 Each October during national arts and humanities month, we celebrate!
 Join us for a full month of celebrating arts and culture in our region.
-View the full schedule of events (coming soon), and build your own personalized schedule!
+View the full schedule of events (link below), and build your own personalized schedule!

 Arts Month Cocktail Series!

 Celebrate the fantastic creativity behind some of Spokane’s many great bars and restaurants with our Arts Month Cocktail Series!
 All through October, select local bars will be featuring a dedicated Arts Month Cocktail special and donating $1 to Spokane Arts for each Arts Month Cocktail sold!
 Plus: you’ll get a custom designed coaster by Vanessa Swenson.
 Limited quantities of coasters featuring each cocktail recipe will be available so get out and collect them all!
 Learn to create a whole new line-up of great fall cocktails while supporting local businesses & Spokane Arts.

 Thank you to all of our participating bars and restaurants for supporting the arts in Spokane!
 Be sure to ask for the Arts Month Cocktail special when you visit: